 Who Is Drew Barrymore?

-Barrymore made her big-screen debut at the age of four in Ken Russell's Altered States (1980).
+Barrymore made her big-screen debut at the age of five in Ken Russell's Altered States (1980).
 At the age of seven, she landed one of her most famous roles: Playing Gertie, the adorable little sister in E.T.: The Extraterrestrial (1982).
 The role pushed Barrymore into the spotlight.
 After working on the movie, she appeared on NBC's The Tonight Show with Johnny Carson and became Saturday Night Live's youngest host.

 Troubled Teen Years